UMAprotocol/UMIPs/UMIPs/umip-179.md

 4. Each resulting `RequestedV3SlowFill` event shall be matched against a corresponding `V3FundsDeposited` event on the origin SpokePool.
 Any events that cannot be matched shall be dropped.
 6. The resulting set of matched and validated `RequestedV3SlowFill` events shall be included as SlowFills in the subsequent RootBundle.

-## Computing Slow Fill output amounts
-`V3FundsDeposited` `outputAmount` values specify the exact amount to be received by the `recipient`, and therefore exclude any relayer or LP fees paid.
-In the event of a Slow Fill, the relayer portion of the implicit fee is effectively nulled.
-Therefore, SlowFill `outputAmount` shall be increased by the amount corresponding the `relayerFeePct`.
-This can be identified as follows: `updatedOutputAmount = inputAmount * (1 - realizedLpFeePct), where `realizedLpFeePct` is computed at the deposit `quoteTimestamp` between `originChainId` and `destinationChainId`.

-## Identifying SpokePool Contracts
-The current SpokePool address for a specific chain is available by querying `HubPool.crossChainContracts()`.
-The chainId must be specified in the query.
-In case of SpokePool migations, historical SpokePool addresses can be identified by scraping HubPool `CrossChainContractsSet` events.

 ## Matching SpokePool & HubPool tokens
 1. Find the latest `SetRebalanceRoute` event with a block timestamp at or before the `quoteTimestamp` in the associated `V3FundsDeposited` event, where `originChainId` and `inputToken` match the `destinationChainId` and `destinationToken`.
 Pull the `l1Token` value from the resulting event.
 If there is no matching event, the relay is invalid.
 2. Search the `SetPoolRebalanceRoute` events for the same `l1Token` and `destinationChainId` before or at the `quoteTimestamp`.
 If there are any matching events later than the one found in step 1, the relay is invalid.